‘Deadliest Catch’ Fans Can Now Own A Piece Of Captain Phil Harris’ Paradise

 Located in Lake Stevens, a cozy city that was built around the lake of the same name, is the community of just under 31,000 people.
 The property is located in Lake Connor Park, which is located east of Lake Stevens, on a quiet cul-de-sac called “Eagles Nest.”

 What is especially precious and unique about this property is that Captain Phil built the many components himself.
-There is a lot of wood components with luxury finishings like a granite countertop in the kitchen, king-sized motorized bed and a full-sized washer and dryer.
+There is a lot of wood components with luxury finishings like a granite countertop in the kitchen, king-sized motorized bed, and a full-sized washer and dryer.

 This comfortable home has all of the comforts and amenities for living and entertaining.
 The gazebo with propane lit fire pit is a great way to enjoy the evening with family and friends in the beautiful natural settings.
-There is also a covered deck, for those rainier days, and an ample barn-styled shed to store motorbikes, an ATV and even a mower.
+There is also a covered deck, for those rainier days, and an ample barn-styled shed to store motorbikes, an ATV, and even a mower.

 I can't believe it's been 7 years.
 I actually cried at work when I found out.
 Miss you Phil ???? #DeadliestCatch #CorneliaMarie pic.twitter.com/rzqu18MoFg